Free Knowledge Base

 Check-in Meetings

 Weekly or biweekly sessions where teams review Key Result progress, flag blockers, and adjust priorities.
-The most effective check-ins take 15-30 minutes and follow a consistent format.
+The most effective check-ins take 15-30 minutes and follow a three-phase structure: progress review (what moved), blockers and confidence levels (what is stuck), and next-meeting commitments (what will move next).
+This format keeps conversations focused and prevents check-ins from drifting into status-update theater.

 Learn how to run effective OKR check-in meetings →